 When she started graduate school, Touloupas thought of it as a career move and personal milestone that would secure an appealing job.
 After some time at Northwestern, she was surprised to find that graduate school itself is lots of fun.
 Being back in academia, around other people doing research and learning from their processes, has inspired her to dig into the field.
 She is particularly thankful for the support for her own research.
 She feels more empowered to do plant biology work and is even considering more research in the future.

 To any aspiring plant scientists, Touloupas recommends gaining experience by working seasonal jobs or completing internships to test different roles and find something inspiring.
 “Find what you like and what works best for you,” she said.
 “Listen to podcasts and lectures, either in person or online, to get inspired by other people’s research and to see what’s possible.
 There is a lot of creativity that goes into designing a research project.”

 Touloupas learned about the rare plants she is studying by taking classes during the first part of her degree.
 The graduate-level courses involved plenty of literature reviews, through which she learned about the latest research in plant biology.
 Additionally, folx who have worked in the areas for decades took students into the field to share their data collection processes and tips.
 She also tried to absorb all the information she could through books like “A Great Lakes Wetland Flora” and a few key organizations.
 The Illinois Wildflowers website, US Department of Agriculture and Illinois Natural History Survey resources were particularly helpful.
 Touloupas hopes that the final results of her study will end up help in one of these public resources.

-You can learn more about the exciting research that Ali is conducting at Northwestern University by following @aktouloupas on Twitter.
+You can learn more about the exciting research that Ali is conducting at Northwestern University by following @aktouloupas on Twitter and big_al_botany on Instagram.